kamiljano/CloudDoorAdminApi/README.md

 * Store the device creation date (might require parsing the IoT Hub event)
 * make sure that the functions are deployed along with the template
 * Figure out the authentication for everything except for the registration function
-* Create an endpoint for issuing the new commands
 * Add automatic client version updates
 * Make sure that the admin api of the IoT Hub can only be accessed from the cloud.
 Might need to put it into some vNet or something